 9. Whistler & The Peak to Peak 360 Experience

-A very affluent mountain town Whistler, or Whistralia as the locals started calling it due to high Australian backpacker population, is situated in the valley between the headwaters of the Green river and the upper-middle reaches of the Cheakamus River.
+A very affluent mountain town Whistler, or Whistralia as the locals started calling it due to the high Australian backpacker population, is situated in the valley between the headwaters of the Green River and the upper-middle reaches of the Cheakamus River.

 10. Garibaldi Lake & Panorama Ridge

-In the summer Whistler turns into mountain biking capital of Canada and an awesome hiking hub.
-If like me you are into the latter and have a spare day in Whistler consider trekking to Garibaldi lake or further to Panorama Ridge.
+In the summer Whistler turns into the mountain biking capital of Canada and an awesome hiking hub.
+If like me you are into the latter and have a spare day in Whistler consider trekking to Garibaldi Lake or further to Panorama Ridge.

-I have travelled along the Sea to Sky Highway in May and again due to avalanche risk I wasn’t able to hike it.
-Instead I have opted for the overnight hike to the Elfin lakes, which is accessible all year round.
+I traveled along the Sea to Sky Highway in May and again due to avalanche risk, I wasn’t able to hike it.
+Instead, I have opted for the overnight hike to the Elfin Lakes, which is accessible all year round.